 You may have these symptoms several hours after procarbazine is given.
 Your nurse may advise you to take paracetamol.
 Drinking plenty of fluids will also help.
 If the symptoms are severe or don’t improve after 24 hours, contact the hospital.

 Taking your chemotherapy tablets or capsules

-Before you leave hospital the nurse or pharmacist gives you your chemotherapy tablets to take when you are at home.
-They will also give you anti-sickness tablets to take.
+Before you leave hospital the nurse or pharmacist gives you your chemotherapy capsules to take when you are at home.
+They will also give you anti-sickness (anti-emetic) tablets to take.

-Always take all your tablets exactly as explained.
+Always take all your capsules and tablets exactly as explained.
 This is important to make sure they work as well as possible for you.

-If you are sick just after taking the tablets, contact the hospital.
+If you are sick just after taking the capsules, contact the hospital.
 You may need to take another dose.
-If you forget to take a tablet, do not take a double dose.
+If you forget to take a capsule, do not take a double dose.
 Keep to your regular schedule and let your doctor or nurse know.
 If you have any concerns, contact the pharmacy or nurse on the numbers given.

 Keep them in the original package at room temperature away from heat and direct sunlight.

 Keep them safe and out of the reach of children.